wenkokke/realLambdaPunter/src/LambdaPunter/Tortoise.md

       return .
 T.Node (punterId, edge) $
         if numEdges game' >= maxEdges then [] else go game' rest
 ```

+We then augment this tree with scores, computing the scores for each punter at
+each possible outcome.
+We then propagate these scores down the tree by, at every
+move, choosing the alternative which maximizes the score of the punter whose
+turn it is.
+We store the score of the punter we're running at each node.

 ```haskell
 type ScoreMap = M.IntMap Int